-1. A study has been carried out of major aspects of the physiological adaptations for terrestrial life possessed by the amphibious mudskipper fish, Periophthalmus sobrinus, on the island of Nosy Bé, Madagascar.
+1. A study has been made of major aspects of the physiological adaptations for terrestrial life possessed by the amphibious clingfish, Sicyases sanguineus, on the coast of central Chile.

-2. These fish can survive for approximately 1½ days out of water, if not exposed to severe dehydration or thermal stresses.
-Evaporative water-loss rates while out of water are relatively low.
-Upper lethal temperatures are only a few degrees above normal midday environmental temperatures.
+2. These fish can survive for more than 1½ days out of water, if not exposed to severe dehydration or thermal stresses.
+Rates of evaporative water loss while out of water are low.
+Upper lethal temperatures are also low, reflecting the uniformly cool water temperatures of their environment.
+In nature the fish rarely leave areas in which they are frequently washed over by waves.

-5. The generality of the results, also their physiological significance, are discussed.
+5. The generality of the results, and also their physiological significance, are discussed.